cal-itp/mobility-marketplace/_posts/blanks/glossary-of-key-terms.md

 **GTFS formats**:

 * Trip updates: A format of [GTFS-RT](#gtfs-rt) that describes upcoming arrivals per stop.
-* Vehicle positions: Format of [GTFS-RT](https://docs.google.com/document/d/1kAZPL-fh56OoDPDS3jtsVggYpFMtbqS2tZ9JE3XTo6k/edit?ts=60106261#bookmark=id.flu1vv42jhgd) that describes where vehicles are in real time.
+* Vehicle positions: Format of [GTFS-RT](#gtfs-rt) that describes where vehicles are in real time.
-* * OccupancyStatus: Optional field within the [vehicle positions](https://docs.google.com/document/d/1kAZPL-fh56OoDPDS3jtsVggYpFMtbqS2tZ9JE3XTo6k/edit?ts=60106261#bookmark=id.9mc7et8wvcth) GTFS-RT format that describes, categorically, how crowded a specific vehicle is in real time.
+  * OccupancyStatus: Optional field within the Vehicle Positions GTFS-RT format that describes, categorically, how crowded a specific vehicle is in real time.
 For example: many seats available, some seats available.

-<a name="lpa">**Leveraged Procurement Agreement ([LPA](https://www.dgs.ca.gov/PD/About/Page-Content/PD-Branch-Intro-Accordion-List/Acquisitions/Leveraged-Procurement-Agreements))**: Offered by California’s [Department of General Services (DGS)](https://docs.google.com/document/d/1kAZPL-fh56OoDPDS3jtsVggYpFMtbqS2tZ9JE3XTo6k/edit?ts=60106261#bookmark=id.toxqwb2xr7po) Procurement Division, a law that allows entities—such as state, city, county, district, or other local governmental bodies—to leverage the state's buying power and purchase directly from suppliers through existing contracts and agreements, without further competitive bidding.
+<a name="lpa"></a>**Leveraged Procurement Agreement ([LPA](https://www.dgs.ca.gov/PD/About/Page-Content/PD-Branch-Intro-Accordion-List/Acquisitions/Leveraged-Procurement-Agreements))**: Offered by California’s [Department of General Services (DGS)](#dgs) Procurement Division, a law that allows entities—such as state, city, county, district, or other local governmental bodies—to leverage the state's buying power and purchase directly from suppliers through existing contracts and agreements, without further competitive bidding.

 **Local Partnership Program ([LPP](https://catc.ca.gov/programs/sb1/local-partnership-program))**: Created by the Road Repair and Accountability Act of 2017.
 Its primary objective is to provide funding to counties, cities, districts, and regional transportation agencies in which voters have approved fees or taxes dedicated solely to transportation improvements or that have imposed fees, including uniform developer fees, dedicated solely to transportation improvements.

-<a name="master-agreement">**Master Agreement**: Contracts that are competitively bid by the Department of General Services and available to any agency that expends public funds.
+<a name="master-agreement"></a>**Master Agreement**: Contracts that are competitively bid by the Department of General Services and available to any agency that expends public funds.
 These types of agreements establish a prequalified list of vendors and simplify the purchasing process for the end user.

 **Mobile ticketing**: Purchasing of transit tickets through a smartphone, typically through a ticketing app run by either a transit provider or a third party.